What It Means For Your Health If You Have Dense Breasts

-- Extremely dense: almost all glandular and connective tissue and little fat (about 10 percent of women)
+- Lots of dense areas: almost all glandular and connective tissue and little fat (about 10 percent of women)

 Dense breasts fall into groups 3 and 4.
-Dense areas look white in a mammogram, the same color as cancer, making it tricky for doctors to read the images and find breast cancer.
+Dense areas look white in a mammogram, the same color as cancer.
+Dense tissue can make it more challenging for doctors to find breast cancer.

-“Breast cancer may hide in dense breast tissue,” Dr. Plecha says.
-“After a mammogram, you will receive a letter letting you know if you have dense breast tissue.”
+“Dense tissue may hide breast cancer,” Dr. Marshall says.
+“After a mammogram, everyone receives a results letter, which will also tell you if you have dense breast tissue.”

 Should You Have Additional Tests?

 If you have dense breasts, speak with your doctor about your risk factors for breast cancer and whether you should have more screening tests, such as 3-D mammography, a breast ultrasound or a magnetic resonance imaging (MRI) exam.
 Currently, there are no screening recommendations beyond mammography alone for dense breast tissue cancer detection.
 However, additional screening may find cancers missed with mammography.

 UH now offers the 10-minute Fast Breast MRI.
 Though Fast Breast MRI is not yet covered by insurance and is a self-pay option ($250), it detects three times the cancers compared to mammograms.
 “It’s a game changer in the fight against breast cancer because it finds the most cancers,” Dr. Plecha says.